SkylineCommunications/dataminer-docs/develop/TOOLS/TOOQASNMPSimulator/Running_simulations.md

 A number of options are available to tweak the behavior of the running simulations:

 - *Bad Network Simulation*: Enabling this option allows you to simulate less than ideal network conditions.
 Available options are:

-    - Packet Loss: The percentage of packets that should be dropped.
+  - *Packet Loss*: The percentage of packets that should be dropped.

-    - Delay: The delay in ms that should be applied to responses on requests and the percentage of packets where the delay should be applied to.
+  - *Delay*: The delay in ms that should be applied to responses to requests and the percentage of packets that the delay should be applied to.

 - *DB max values per OID*: This option lets you configure the maximum number of OIDs that should be kept in memory when running realistic dynamic (database) simulations.

 > [!NOTE]
+>
-> - The *DB max values per OID* option is applied when starting a simulation.
+> - The *DB max values per OID* option is applied when a simulation is started.
 Changing this option will not have any effect on already running simulations.
->
-> - The *DB max values per OID* option is available as of version 2.0.0.0 of the device simulator, which is available from DataMiner 10.2.12 onwards.
+> - The *DB max values per OID* option is available as of version 2.0.0.0 of the device simulator, which is available from DataMiner 10.2.12/10.3.0 onwards.

 ## Running via the command line